lsieun/EnglishDictionary/theme/animal_fish.md

 ## water

-- frog: 蛙；青蛙 a small animal with smooth skin, that lives both on land and in water(= is an amphibian ) .
+- frog: 蛙；青蛙 a small animal with smooth skin, that lives both on land and in water(= is an amphibian) .
 Frogs have very long back legs for jumping, and no tail.

 ## sea

+- salmon: 鲑；大麻哈鱼 a large fish with silver skin and pink flesh that is used for food.
+Salmon live in the sea but swim up rivers to lay their eggs.
 - whale: 鲸 a very large animal that lives in the sea and looks like a very large fish.
 There are several types of whale, some of which are hunted.